Skip to main content

 You can check to see if you have an advising flag by clicking “details” under the “Holds” heading in your ConnectCarolina account.
 If you have an advising hold, you will see a hold called “Advisor Approval Required.”
 You can see a visual of the holds at: https://registrar.unc.edu/guide/planning-for-registration/remove-holds-during-registration/

-Please note that the group advising meetings are on October 18th, October 23rd, October 26th, October 31st and November 6th.
+Please note that the advising meetings are being held through November 7th.
 Please do not wait until your registration appointment time arrives to meet with an advisor.
 Advisors have agreed to be available prior to the registration period for your convenience so that your flag will be lifted, and you can register when your appointment time opens.
 Please allow 24 hours after attending a session for your hold to be removed.

 A summary with general advising information for undergraduate students in the Department of Mathematics can be found in these slides.